| Title: | 1d Goodness of Fit Tests |

 B |

-A (list of ) matrices of p.values
+A (list of ) matrices of power values

-# New test is a simple chi-square test: chitest=function(x, pnull, param, TSextra) { nbins=TSextra$nbins bins=quantile(x, (0:nbins)/nbins) O=hist(x, bins, plot=FALSE)$counts if(param[1]!=-99) { #with parameter estimation E=length(x)*diff(pnull(bins, param)) chi=sum((O-E)^2/E) pval=1-pchisq(chi, nbins-1-length(param)) } else { E=length(x)*diff(pnull(bins)) chi=sum((O-E)^2/E) pval=1-pchisq(chi,nbins-1) } out=ifelse(TSextra$statistic, chi, pval) names(out)="ChiSquare" out } TSextra=list(nbins=10, statistic=FALSE) # Use 10 bins, test routine returns p-value Rgof::run.studies(chitest, TSextra=TSextra, With.p.value=TRUE, B=c(400,4400), maxProcessor=1)
+# New test is a simple chi-square test: chitest=function(x, pnull, param, TSextra) { nbins=TSextra$nbins bins=quantile(x, (0:nbins)/nbins) O=hist(x, bins, plot=FALSE)$counts if(param[1]!=-99) { #with parameter estimation E=length(x)*diff(pnull(bins, param)) chi=sum((O-E)^2/E) pval=1-pchisq(chi, nbins-1-length(param)) } else { E=length(x)*diff(pnull(bins)) chi=sum((O-E)^2/E) pval=1-pchisq(chi,nbins-1) } out=ifelse(TSextra$statistic, chi, pval) names(out)="ChiSquare" out } TSextra=list(nbins=10, statistic=FALSE) # Use 10 bins, test routine returns p-value run.studies(chitest, TSextra=TSextra, With.p.value=TRUE, maxProcessor=1, B=200)# New test is a simple chi-square test: chitest=function(x, pnull, param, TSextra) { nbins=TSextra$nbins bins=quantile(x, (0:nbins)/nbins) O=hist(x, bins, plot=FALSE)$counts if(param[1]!=-99) { #with parameter estimation E=length(x)*diff(pnull(bins, param)) chi=sum((O-E)^2/E) pval=1-pchisq(chi, nbins-1-length(param)) } else { E=length(x)*diff(pnull(bins)) chi=sum((O-E)^2/E) pval=1-pchisq(chi,nbins-1) } out=ifelse(TSextra$statistic, chi, pval) names(out)="ChiSquare" out } TSextra=list(nbins=10, statistic=FALSE) # Use 10 bins, test routine returns p-value run.studies(chitest, TSextra=TSextra, With.p.value=TRUE, maxProcessor=1, B=200)

 This function does some rounding to nice numbers

-## S3 method for class 'digits' signif(x, d = 4)
+## S3 method for class 'digits' signif(x, d = 3)## S3 method for class 'digits' signif(x, d = 3)

 x |